René Goulaine de Laudonnière: Biography

 Laudonnière was a Huguenot nobleman and merchant mariner from Poitou, France.
 His birthdate and family origins are currently unknown.
 One school of historians attaches him to a branch of the Goulaine family seated at Laudonnière, near Nantes.
 A competing claim insists that he was a Burdigale (or Bourdigalle) from the port town of Sables d'Olonne.
 No contemporary records have been published to substantiate either theory.

 In 1562, Laudonnière was appointed second in command of the Huguenot expedition to Florida under Jean Ribault.
 Leaving in February 1562, the expedition returned home in July after establishing the small settlement of Charlesfort in present-day South Carolina.

 After the French Wars of Religion broke out between French Catholics and Huguenots, Ribault fled France and sought refuge in England.
 Meanwhile, the Huguenots planned another expedition to Florida and Laudonnière was placed in command in Ribault's absence.
 In 1564 Laudonniere received 50,000 crowns from Charles IX and returned to Florida with three ships and 300 Huguenot colonists.

 Athore, son of the Timucuan king Saturiwa, showing Laudonnière the monument placed by Ribault in 1562.

 Laudonnière arrived at the mouth of the May River (today called the St. Johns River) on 22 June 1564.
 He sailed up the river where he eventually founded Fort Caroline, which they named for King Charles, in what is now Jacksonville.
 He made contact with the Saturiwa, a Timucua chiefdom who were friendly to the colonists and showed them a shrine they had built around a monument left behind by Ribault.
 When some of the men complained about the manual labor, Laudonnière sent them back to France.

+A small group of deserters stole a barque from the colony and sailed to Cuba to conduct raids on Spanish colonists there.
+One of these deserters who was captured by the Spanish, Francois Jean, later betrayed his countrymen and led Pedro Menéndez de Avilés to Fort Caroline for the first massacre of the colonists.

 The colony did not flourish and had to get food from the Timucua.
-Colonists complained and a small group seized a ship and sailed to the Gulf of Mexico to become pirates.
-Deserters from the colony angered the Timucua, who refused to give any more food.
-Colonists had to rely on acorns and roots and finally rebelled.
+Unsatisfied with the amount of food the Huguenots obtained from the Timucua through barter, Laudonnière sent a group of fifty of his men to kidnap the Timucuan leader Chief Outina and his son and demanded food as ransom.

 On 3 August 1565 Laudonnière bought food and a ship from passing privateer John Hawkins so he could ship the colonists back to France.
 While he was waiting for a favorable wind, Jean Ribault arrived with 600 more settlers and soldiers on September 10.
 Ribault informed Laudonnière that he had been relieved of his authority, but offered him an informal co-regency over the colony.
 This arrangement was unacceptable to Laudonnière, who resolved to return to France.